rpm-software-management/dnf/doc/api_repos.rst

   .. attribute:: name

     A string with the repo's name.
+By default it has value of repo's ID.

   .. attribute:: pkgdir